 The Disciples' Reactions

 As soon as he was arrested, the disciples lost their confidence and fled.
 They just ran away.
 This was exactly what Jesus anticipated would happen and during the Last Supper, he had been preparing them for this moment, so that although they were shocked by what had happened, he didn't want them to leave Jerusalem; he didn't want them to give up; he didn't want them to lose their faith in him.
 He wanted them to be strong and he encouraged them to be so.
 This is the moment of intense weakness.
-Peter made a foolish gesture by striking the high priest's servant with a sword.
-He's been rebuked, put in his place by Jesus, and they're watching their master willingly allowing himself to be arrested.
+Peter made a foolish gesture by striking the High Priest's servant with a sword.
+He has been rebuked, put in his place by Jesus, and they are watching their master willingly allowing himself to be arrested.
 This had never happened in the life of Jesus up to this point.
-There were a number of occasions when he was in Jerusalem, when the threat of him being arrested was definitely there, and the threat of him being stoned by a hostile crowd was there several times as recorded in John's gospel.
+There were a number of occasions when he was in Jerusalem, when the threat of him being arrested was definitely there, and the threat of him being stoned by a hostile crowd was there several times as recorded in John's Gospel.
 This arrest is something new.
 This is a very traumatic thing for the disciples to deal with.
 They are disorientated.
-It's very late in the night.
-They are very tired and suddenly this noisy crowd with its lanterns and torches and its swords has come and very roughly arrested Jesus, and taken him away.
+It is very late in the night.
+They are very tired and suddenly the noisy crowd with its lanterns, torches and its swords has come and very roughly arrested Jesus, and taken him away.

-John adds an interesting detail here that the first place they took him to was to the house of a man called Annas, John 18 verse 30, who was the father-in-law of Caiaphas.
-Caiaphas was the high priest at that time.
-He'd been high priest for quite a number of years.
+John adds an interesting detail here that in the first place they took him to the house of a man called Annas, John 18: 30, who was the father-in-law of Caiaphas.
+Caiaphas was the High Priest at that time and had been High Priest for quite a number of years.
 He was the senior religious official in the whole nation: he ran the Temple; he oversaw the priesthood; and he was the chairman of the Sanhedrin which was the Jewish ruling council, which we'll come to when we study the trial that takes place shortly after this.
 Annas was still regarded with great respect.
-He was an old man and he still retained the title high priest as a lifelong title, even though he didn't have the power.
+He was an old man and he still retained the title High Priest as a lifelong title, even though he didn't have the power.
 His son had succeeded him and then his son-in-law Caiaphas.
 Indeed, the market trading that took place in the Temple at this time, was known as the market, or the bazaar, of the sons of Annas.
-They, this family, controlled the Temple and the priesthood, and to a great extent the Sanhedrin.
+This family, controlled the Temple and the priesthood, and to a great extent the Sanhedrin.
 What Annas was doing at this point, was conducting a preliminary investigation.
 He wanted to find out what Jesus was going to say, before he passed him over to his son-in-law Caiaphas, who was going to interrogate him more fully.

 Non-violence in the Face of Violence

-Let's now just pause a moment and go back to Matthew's statement in chapter 26 verse 52 to Peter.
+Let us now just pause a moment and go back to Matthew's statement in chapter 26: 52 to Peter.
 There is a little more reflection needed in order to understand the significance of Jesus' words when he said,

 ‘“Put your sword back in its place; all who draw the sword will die by the sword.”’Matthew 26:52, NIV

 This is a big statement about a very important subject.
-We touched on it a little bit in the end of series 12, when Jesus spoke about those two swords that were found in the upper room and we discussed that in that particular episode.
+We touched on it at the end of Series 12, when Jesus spoke about those two swords that were found in the upper room and we discussed that in that particular episode.
 Here he makes a very important statement.
-It's often been quoted: ‘All who draw the sword, will die by the sword’; ‘all who live by the sword, will die by the sword’ is a common and equivalent way of expressing it.
-Our earlier discussion was in episode 12 of series 12, if you want to go back to that one but there are some things that are important to say here.
+It has often been quoted: ‘All who draw the sword, will die by the sword’; ‘all who live by the sword, will die by the sword’ is a common and equivalent way of expressing it.
+Our earlier discussion was in Episode 12 of Series 12, if you want to go back to that but there are some things that are important to say here.
 First of all, Jesus advocated to his disciples, in the Sermon on the Mount, non-violence in their life of faith, and in their preaching of the gospel.
-Matthew chapter 5 verse 38 to 42 is the key text and you can go back to series 4 and listen again to the teaching that I gave on that particular passage which is foundational and very important.
-The advancing of the gospel should never be accompanied by any use of force, to persuade people by any means to believe in Jesus Christ.
-It's the power of the message - not human force - that does it.
+Matthew 5: 38 - 42 is the key text and you can go back to Series 4 and listen again to the teaching that I gave on that particular passage which is foundational and very important.
+The advancing of the Gospel should never be accompanied by any use of force, to persuade people by any means to believe in Jesus Christ.
+It is the power of the message - not human force - that does it.
 Jesus anticipated that his followers would experience opposition and persecution and he advocated an approach of non-violence when threatened with violence.
-That's really the issue.
+That is really the issue.
 There is a threat of violence.
 The armed guards, the Temple guards, had come fully armed.
-They were prepared for a fight; if the disciples had fought them, they'd have fought back; they'd have tried to kill them on the spot.
+They were prepared for a fight; if the disciples had fought them, they would have fought back; they would have tried to kill them on the spot.
 There was a threat of violence.
 Jesus was being threatened.
 Violence has been used against him.
-Violence was used to arrest him, by force, and Peter's response was to raise one of the swords that he'd found in the upper room just a few hours earlier.
+Violence was used to arrest him, by force, and Peter's response was to raise one of the swords that he had found in the upper room just a few hours earlier.

-As we come to the end of this remarkable episode, this very dramatic scene, a very sad scene in a way, a very tragic scene, there are some things that we can say by way of conclusion.
-Matthew 26 verse 56 says, Jesus said
+As we come to the end of this remarkable episode, this very dramatic, sad and tragic scene, there are some things that we can say by way of conclusion.
+Matthew 26: 56 says, Jesus said

 ‘“all this is taking place that the writings of the prophets might be fulfilled.”’Matthew 26:56, NIV

 This is a common theme of Jesus. ‘the writings of the prophets’ are in his mind - what writings does he have particularly in mind?
 Two Scriptures which are important messianic texts, prophetic texts that speak about the Messiah.
-One is Psalm 22, which we'll come back to in the context of the crucifixion but the most important one, is in Isaiah chapter 52 verse 13 to chapter 53 verse 12.
-It's a long prophetic passage and it's quoted by Jesus on a number of occasions.
-Clearly it's central in his thinking.
+One is Psalm 22, which we will come back to in the context of the crucifixion but the most important one, is in Isaiah 52: 13 - 53: 12.
+It is a long prophetic passage and is quoted by Jesus on a number of occasions.
+Clearly it is central in his thinking.
 Isaiah, in a number of places, prophesies the future coming of an individual person who he describes as the Servant of the Lord.
-Israel is generally the servant of the Lord, but out of Israel is going to come an individual, and this person emerges in the text of Isaiah in chapters 42, 49 (chapters), and chapter 50 and then for the fourth time, in this passage that I just mentioned, where this Servant is described as someone who suffers, dies and makes an atoning sacrificial and substitutionary death on the behalf of other people.
-Let me just read a couple of verses.
-They're quite well-known verses but very important for our purpose here.
-For example, Isaiah 53 verse 3.
+Israel is generally the servant of the Lord, but out of Israel is going to come an individual, and this person emerges in the text of Isaiah 42, 49, 50 and then for the fourth time, in this passage that I just mentioned, where this Servant is described as someone who suffers, dies and makes an atoning sacrificial and substitutionary death on the behalf of other people.
+Let me read a couple of verses.
+They are quite well-known verses but very important for our purpose here.
+For example, Isaiah 53: 3.

 ‘He was despised and rejected by mankind, a man of suffering and familiar with pain like one from whom people hide their faces. h=He was despised and we held him in low esteem.
 Surely he took up our pain and bore our suffering, yet we considered him punished by God, stricken by him and afflicted.
 But he was pierced for our transgressions.
 He was crushed for our iniquities.
 The punishment that brought us peace was on him, and by his wounds we are healed.
 We all, like sheep, have gone astray.
 Each one has turned to his own way and the Lord has laid on him the iniquity of us all.’Isaiah 53:3-6, NIV